 Nuts and Bolts:

-- Mentoring conversations can take place by phone, Skype, or in-person as mutually agreed upon by both parties.
+- Mentoring conversations can take place by video conferencing, messages through Amicus, email, phone, or in-person as mutually agreed upon by both parties.

 - In scheduling times to meet or speak, you should not ask or expect students to miss class.